ainoagasso/infoprojecte/README.md

 Includes information about flights arriving to Barcelona's airport.
 The video is shown in the following link: https://youtu.be/dG3_dl1ZM-4?si=uQZRTiECZs_wGKOl

 ## Versió 3
 Includes functionalities for gate management in LEBL airport, is a simple model for airport gate organization.
+The video is shown in the following link: https://youtu.be/dp0UtcVsp5I?si=96iR0cTywkh2ju7t